gloveboxes/Advocacy-GitHub-Reporting/docs/docs/20-metrics-tracker/30-add-github-action.md

 ## GitHub Actions Keep Alive

-If there no activity on a repo for 60 days then GitHub disables the repo Actions and the metrics reporting Action will no longer run.
-To address this issue, add the Keep Alive GitHub action.
-On the 1st of each month the Keep Alive Action will run, and update the .stats_timestamp file with the current UTC time, and the change will be commited and pushed to the repo to create an activity.
-The Keep Alive Activity will prevent GitHub from disabling the repo Actions.
+If there is no activity on a repo for 60 or more days then GitHub disables the repo Actions and the metrics reporting Action will no longer run.
+To address this issue, add the Keep-Alive GitHub action.
+On the 1st of each month, the Keep-Alive Action will run, and update the .stats_timestamp file with the current UTC, and the change will be committed and pushed to the repo to create an activity.
+The Keep-Alive Activity will stop GitHub from disabling the repo Actions.

 1. Navigate to the GitHub repo that you want to track metrics for.
 1. Select **Actions** from the repo menu.